6 Easy and Positive Ways to Deal With Conflict

 - There are often misunderstandings between what we meant and what the other person hears.

-Word selection and how we use those words can be fuel for the fire of conflict.
+Word choice and how we use those words can be fuel for the fire of conflict.
 Choose your words carefully.

 Place a Strong Value on Others When You Deal With Conflict

-In addressing a conflict, the de-valuing of another person can be extremely destructive!
+In addressing a conflict, the de-valuing of another person is extremely destructive!
 Putting a value on others will show itself when:

 - you genuinely care for others.